KotaUeshima/globify/README.md

 - Update responsiveness
 - Fix loading of initial data
 - Improve click flow
-- Implement shufflt button
+- Implement shuffle button

-# Demo

-You can access the web demo at https://globify.vercel.app/

-# Setup
+## Setup

 Clone down this repository.
 You will need node and npm installed globally on your machine.